dynamisk-webb/Gold-Digger/README.md

 Tracks are selected from the specific filters.

-We have planned a layout, added functions for API calls and Spotify log-in.
+We have planned our layout, added functions for API calls and Spotify log-in (through `OAuth 2.0`).
 The model is also complete and our site is deployed on firebase.
-The buttons should be functional and simulate the intended user experience although the current playlist is fixed and pre-generated.
+The buttons should be functional and simulate the intended user experience but the current playlist, artists and genres are fixed so it most buttons don't run any API calls.

+We have also implemented routing with the use of React's router system and restricts access to specific routes.

 &nbsp;

 ### User Experience

-We have a clickable <a href="https://www.figma.com/file/3TpeoyPVti5l0aqRASbQL3/Gold-Digger-mock-up?node-id=0%3A1&t=UOCqxbzFzoUMvWx5-1">digital prototype</a> made in Figma that we have used for user testing.
+We have a clickable <a href="https://www.figma.com/file/3TpeoyPVti5l0aqRASbQL3/Gold-Digger-mock-up?node-id=0%3A1&t=UOCqxbzFzoUMvWx5-1">digital prototype</a> made in Figma that we have used for the first user testing which represents our vision.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>